Chapter 37 Strøby

 Saturday, October 18, 1980

-When we got to Skive, Elisabeth slept at her dad’s place.
+When we got to Skive, Be slept at her dad’s place.
 Mom and I went to Grandma’s.
 Grandma was not home.
 Mom had the key to get into Grandma’s apartment.
-Grandma has gone out of town to visit with her sister.
+Grandma has gone out of town to visit her sister.
 Man!
 Will she be in for a surprise when she finds out we are back.

 Leave a Reply